6 Habits of Healthy, Happy Men

 I take care of my mind, body and soul.
 My experience with Army training and my own personal fitness journey, I have worked hard for the body I have.
 I was always active in my youth, from basketball to football, I kept busy with sports.
 The commitment to fitness I have is often seen through my Instagram feed of intense workouts.
 Not only has my military background allowed me to be physically fit and disciplined in my training, but it’s attributed to how I take care of my mind.
 I’ve spent time learning new things, surrounding myself with positive people, and continuously making an effort to spread positivity to others whenever I can.
 These sort of habits have allowed me to stay happy.
 Without a healthy mind, it can be hard to have a healthy body.
 Conversely, without a healthy body, it can be hard to have a happy mind.
-Having the balance between staying fit and being happy is only achieved through routine and being proactive.
+Having a balance between staying fit and being happy is only achieved through routine and being proactive.

 Train outside of the gym.
 While going to the gym can be important to ensuring physical fitness, it’s even more important to keep that same dedication up outside of the gym.
 As well, if you can’t head to a gym, exercising at home a couple of minutes every day will still give you a clearer mind and keep you in shape.